DesmondKarani/Learning.repo/README.md

 Today I learned about the use of media query in CSS to change various aspects of a webpage following user interaction.
-I also learned about the use of "pattern" attribute to force users to input specific content in input such as "tel" When inputing pattern, the parenthesis indicate range while curly brackets limit the number of digits. maxlength attribute also includes spaces in the phone numbers as directed to the user.
+I also learned about the use of "pattern" attribute to force users to input specific content in input such as "tel".

+When inputing pattern, the parenthesis indicate range while curly brackets limit the number of digits. maxlength attribute also includes spaces in the phone numbers as directed to the user.
 For example, in pattern="[0-9]{4}[0-9]{3}[0-9]{3}" maxlength="10", [0-9] means only number from 0 to 9, while {4} means only four numbers can be used in this part.
 Please remember that in patterns, spaces or dashes between curly bracket and subsequent parenthesis also count! (eg pattern="[0-9]{4}-[0-9]{3}-[0-9]{3}" maxlength="10" will requires users to input even the dashes, but since the maxlegth in this case is 10, then the last two digits will not be allowed.
 Changing max digits to 12 is the only way to accomodate everything).